Sztumska Wieś

 Sztumska Wieś is a village in the administrative district of Gmina Sztum, within Sztum County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 4 km south-west of Sztum and 58 km south-east of the regional capital Gdańsk.
 It is located in the region of Powiśle.

 History

 Sztumska Wieś was a royal village in the Malbork Voivodeship of the Kingdom of Poland.
 The Treaty of Stuhmsdorf between the Polish–Lithuanian Commonwealth and Sweden was signed in the village in 1635.
 The treaty is commemorated by a memorial stone in Sztumska Wieś.